Adding a Custom vCenter User with Limited Scope

 - To ensure that backups and restores are successful, use the vSphere Client or Web Client to assign user permissions on each required entity.

 - To hide resources from a user, you can assign a "No access" user role to the entity.

 vCenter Server Appliance Setup

 To create a user account in the vCenter Server Appliance, first create a role with the required permissions as described in step 2 of the procedure in this topic.

 After you create the role, add the user account and associate it with the role you defined as described in the VMware article Create a Local User Account in the vCenter Server Appliance.

-To add a user with permissions to back up and restore virtual machines in a specific entity, such as a datastore, ESX host, resource pool, or specific virtual machine, perform the following steps:
+To add a user with permissions to back up and restore virtual machines in a specific entity, perform the following steps:

 - On the vCenter server, add a local user: